MitalGadoya/mital-test-website-s3/README.md

 In a real-world production setup, the following components will be implemented:

 - **Private S3 Bucket**: The S3 bucket will be set to private to prevent direct access to content.
 - **CloudFront Distribution**: CloudFront will cache static content, improving performance and scalability.
+It will also have TLS certificate installed and AWS WAF configured for security
 - **Route 53 Configuration**:
   - A public hosted zone will be created in Route 53.
   - A purchased domain will be pointed to the CloudFront distribution via Route 53 DNS records (e.g., `mitalwebsite.com`).